xy2119/xy2119/README.md

 🦾 I worked with Machine Learning Engineers at Alipay to implement Graph Neural Networks for uses in causal analysis of market schemes and the building of a recommendar system.
 We have submitted papers to top conferences and some of them are being reviewed.

-💬 Currently, I am working proactively on my master thesis about Geometric Deep Learning for Protein Design!
+💬 Currently, I am working proactively on my master thesis about Geometric Deep Learning for Protein Design!!!
 Experiments about Equivariant Representation on ProteinMPNN can be found here.

 🌱 As an AI enthusiast and problem-solver, I head a team proposing AI-based solutions for the Sustainable Development Goals.
 The UNDP judging panel has chosen our mental healthcare initiative as one of the top 10 finalists out of 200+ teams.